timvieira/blog/content/backprop-and-chainrule.md

 ## Autodiff by the method of Lagrange multipliers

-Simply take the intermediate variables in our program to be equality constraints in an equivalent *constrained* optimization problem.
-It turns out that the de facto method for handling constraints, the method Lagrange multipliers, recovers *exactly* the adjoints in the backprop algorithm!
+Let's view the intermediate variables in our optimization problem as simple equality constraints in an equivalent *constrained* optimization problem.
+It turns out that the de facto method for handling constraints, the method Lagrange multipliers, recovers *exactly* the adjoints (intermediate derivatives) in the backprop algorithm!

 Here's our example from earlier written in this constraint form: